moneroguides/1x02-setting-up-your-own-node/script.md

 In this video we will be developing our understanding of nodes.
 One of, if not the most important piece of infrastructure in the Monero ecosystem.

-We'll be discussing what they are and why they're important and demonstrating step-by-step how set up your own.
+We'll be discussing what they are, why they're important and demonstrating step-by-step how set up your own.

 So let's get going.